Is Wearing a Military Uniform Legal on Halloween?

 Wearing Military Uniforms

-On October 31st of each year, small children (and some not-so-small "children") dress up in costumes and go door-to-door begging strangers for candy.
+Can a civilian child or adult wear the military uniform legally?
+Even if for a one time event like Halloween or a costume party?
+Each year, small children (and some not-so-small "children") dress up in costumes.
 Some of these folks, both small and tall will be wearing replicas of United States Military Uniforms.

 Federal laws concerning the wear of the United States Military uniforms by people not on active duty are published in the United States Code (USC).